Harry Howell (footballer)

-Harry John Howell (born 20 April 2008) is an English professional footballer who plays as a midfielder for the academy of club Brighton & Hove Albion.
+Harry John Howell (born 20 April 2008) is an English professional footballer who plays as an attacking midfielder for club Leicester City, on loan from club Brighton & Hove Albion.

 Early life

 Howell is from Worthing, West Sussex and attended St Philip Howard Catholic School in Barnham.

 Club career

 Howell began his footballing career in the Brighton youth academy at the age of 7 years-old.
-At the age of 14 years-old, he was given his debut for Brighton under-18s, where he helped his side to a 2-1 victory against Leicester City U18.
-During the 2023-24 season he was promoted to Brighton U21.
-In the Round of 16 of the EFL Trophy, he was substituted on for the final minutes against Reading, and when the fixture went to a penalty shoot-out, and still only 15 years-old, he scored to win the shootout 3-2 for Brighton.
-In the 2024-25 season he scored a brace against in the EFL Trophy against League One side Wycombe Wanderers.
-Howell was named the winner of the Premier League 2 player of the month award for December 2024 after he scored a hat-trick and contributed an assist in the 5-1 win over Tottenham Hotspur.
+At the age of 14 years-old, he was given his debut for Brighton under-18s, where he helped his side to a 2–1 victory against Leicester City U18.
+During the 2023–24 season he was promoted to Brighton U21.
+In the Round of 16 of the EFL Trophy, he was substituted on for the final minutes against Reading, and when the fixture went to a penalty shoot-out, and still only 15 years-old, he scored to win the shootout 3–2 for Brighton.
+In the 2024–25 season he scored a brace against in the EFL Trophy against League One side Wycombe Wanderers.
+Howell was named the winner of the Premier League 2 player of the month award for December 2024 after he scored a hat-trick and contributed an assist in the 5–1 win over Tottenham Hotspur.

-He was named in a first-team match day squad for Brighton for the first time in the Premier League when a substitute for their fixture against Leicester City on 12 April 2025, while still aged 16.
-Howell made his Premier League debut when he came on as a substitute versus Liverpool on 19 May 2025.
+Howell was named in a first-team match day squad for Brighton for the first time in the Premier League as a substitute for their fixture against Leicester City on 12 April 2025, while still aged 16.
+He made his Premier League debut when he came on as a substitute versus Liverpool on 19 May.
+He signed his first professional contract with the club on 8 July.

-On 8 July 2025 Howell signed his first professional contract with Brighton & Hove Albion.
+On 13 August 2026, Howell signed a new contract with Brighton & Hove Albion until June 2029 before joining EFL League One club Leicester City on a season-long loan.
+On 1 September, Howell scored his first professional goal in a 2–0 win against Plymouth Argyle in the league.